Palestinians call for evacuating Gaza's largest hospital as Israel and Hamas battle just outside

 The Health Ministry said 40 patients, including three babies, have died since Shifa’s emergency generator ran out of fuel Saturday.
 Another 36 babies are at risk of dying because there is no power for incubators, according to the ministry.

 The Israeli military said it had started an effort to transfer incubators to Shifa.
-But they would be useless without electricity, said Christian Lindmeier, a spokesman for the World Health Organization.
-He said the only way to save the newborns was to move them out of Gaza.
+But they would be useless without electricity, said Christian Lindmeier, a World Health Organization spokesman.

 The Health Ministry has proposed evacuating the hospital with the supervision of the International Committee of the Red Cross and transferring the patients to hospitals in Egypt, but has not received any response, ministry spokesman Ashraf al-Qidra said.